 The Toolkit is meant for all families – whether you’re feeling deep distress, managing confidently or are at any point between these extremes.

 As a parent, Covid-time rifts between couples and between parents and children may linger even as the pandemic eases and we all get out more.

 Children’s emotions can vary greatly even now.
 Normally easy-going, good-natured kids might have experienced tantrums, anxiety, depression or rebellion with lingering results and behaviors.
 This usually adds to any stress you as a parent already might feel.

-You will find this Toolkit a helpful resource to enhance family relationships at a difficult time – helpful also to build new skills for yourself and your children in managing emotions and in relating well with others – immensely valuable every single day.
+You will find this Toolkit a helpful resource to enhance family fun and relationships and to build new skills for yourself and your children in managing emotions and in relating well with others.
+These skills are immensely valuable every single day.

 That’s the term educators use for what the Toolkit provides – teaching children the emotional intelligence (EQ) and social skills to manage their emotions, set and achieve positive goals, create and maintain healthy relationships, solve problems and make responsible decisions – all necessary to excel in school, life and work and to be one’s best self at any age.

 EQ skills enable us to change reactiveness and conflict into caring, creativity and productivity.

 Children learn how to create positive relationships and behaviors – within themselves and with others.
 Research on school-adoption of social-emotional curriculum has consistently shown tremendous positive student and school outcomes when children master these skills, as well as greatly enhanced potential of life success and happiness through adulthood.